fkinoshita/fkinoshita.github.io/content/projects.md

 ![Screenshot showing Wildcard](https://gitlab.gnome.org/World/Wildcard/-/raw/main/data/screenshots/preview.png)

+On the left we have a text area we you can input the test string for the regular expression, below that there's a text input to insert the regular expression itself.

+On the right there's a panel with a bunch of common regular expressions for quick reference, things like selection single characters, ranges, etc.

 You can download it on <a href="https://flathub.org/apps/com.felipekinoshita.Wildcard" target="_blank">Flathub</a>.

 ## Kana

 Practice and learn Hiragana and Katakana, the syllabary used in the Japanese language.
-Kana also provides audio files for all characters.

 ![Screenshot showing Kana on Hiragana page](https://gitlab.gnome.org/fkinoshita/Kana/-/raw/main/data/screenshots/light.png)

+It works by matching the romanized version with its correspondent Hiragana/Katakana character, each character provides a sound file for you to become familiarized with how the characters sound like as well as with how they look.

 You can download it on <a href="https://flathub.org/apps/com.felipekinoshita.Kana" target="_blank">Flathub</a>.